manish7511/javascript_courses/README.md

-this is full stack course
+# this is fullstack course
+*javascript